zulfikar2022/level2-assignment-2/README.md

 # How to set the project locally

+# `You need nodemon installed in your system to run my server locally`

 > > To run the project locally you can execute the command `npm run start:dev`.
 I have written a script inside the package.json file so that this will run the server in you local system.
 > > !!! **Don't run the project using ts-node-dev or some other libraries which run the typescript file.
 I have some issues with import syntax.
 I have fixed that and run my server locally from the `.js` files.**